Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 <img src="assets/data-load-snowpipe-streaming-client-channel.png" />

 ### Step 2 - Test Streaming Client Channel

 Now that a staging table is available to stream time series data.
 We can look at setting up a streaming connection channel with a Java Snowpipe Streaming client.
-The simulator Java application is available in the `iotstream` folder of the lab, and can be run via a terminal with a Java run time.
+The simulator Java application is available in the `iotstream` folder of the lab, and can be run via a terminal with a Java runtime.

 > aside positive
 >
->  The lab environment has been setup with a **Java Runtime** to execute the Java Snowpipe Streaming client application.
+>  The lab environment has been set up with a **Java Runtime** to execute the Java Snowpipe Streaming client application.
 >

 In the **GitHub Codespace VS Code**: